fearfulsmtry/litany-of-horror/_posts/2025-08-05-aswang-part-ii.md

 Anna stood among them, arms wrapped over her belly.

+The wails of Riza’s husband and children carried across the fields—raw, jagged, unbearable.

 Mira emerged from the house with the bundle wrapped in white cloth.
 She didn’t look at anyone.
 She walked toward the chapel gates, placed the bundle by the altar, and whispered something no one could hear.

 Tatay Lito stepped forward, jaw tight.